thomasjoshi/ai-resources/README.md

+# Final AI Guide

 ## MCP

 ### [MCP Summit](https://mcpdevsummit.ai/)
-1. OpenAI - Nick Cooper Talk - Future of MCP
+1. OpenAI - Nick Cooper - Future of MCP
     * Specialization: MCP tools that can make policy decisions, language translation
     * Federation: Merging results from different servers
     * Steering: Information changes over time, and needs to update model context as it reasons

 2. Acorn Labs - Darren Sherpder CTO - Why Are Agents So Hard?
     * MCP replaces all components taking it from retrieval, tool calling, and writing from [Anthropic Agents Guide](https://www.anthropic.com/engineering/building-effective-agents) to replacing everythign with an MCP tool
     * Tools used in his workflow: playwright for testing, [FastMCP](https://github.com/jlowin/fastmcp), [Nanobot](https://github.com/nanobot-ai/nanobot)
     * Async coding agents are super easy to build because you can just give the file system and commands to manipulate file systems
     * Outstanding problem: distributed tracing

 3. Paypal - Brendan Lane, Nitin Sharma - Building an MCP Server for Agentic Commerce
     * You can do online shopping through Claude, describe the item you are looking to purchase, it finds the item, and authenticates with PayPal within the Claude chat window --> changes non exploratory ecommerce
     * Any chat interface can call get_paypal_mcp_tools to enable commerce enabled chatbots